wangziqi2013/wangziqi2013.github.io/_posts/2019-03-03-log-structured-mem-for-dram-based-storage.markdown

 Every operation executed by the in-memory component must be reflected to the on-disk log before they can return results to the client.
 To further improve safety, each durable log is also replicated on a few peer servers.
 Operations must also wait for information to propagate to peer servers before they can return.

+The log-structured aechitecture work as follows.
+On an object allocation, which happens on both inserting new keys and modifying existing objects, the object is appended to the head of the current log.
+The in-memory hash table is then updated to point to the new object.
+On an object deletion, the existing object in the log will not be written into.
+Instead, a special tombstone record is appended to the head of the log, indicating the deletion of existing entries.
+Tombstone records are ignored during normal operations.
+On recovery, objects marked by the tombstome record will not be part of the restored state.
+As we will show later, tombstone objects introduce special problems for garbage collection, and need to be treated in a slightly different way.